Skip to main content

 Application and review process

-• Interested applicants can start their application on our portal.
-Stage 1 includes the completion of screening questions and the submission of a 4-page concept note (template available on the portal).
+• Interested applicants can start their application on Convergence’s portal.
+Stage 1 includes the completion of screening questions and the submission of an online application.

 Stage 3: Initial review and shortlisting